OrcaSlicer/OrcaSlicer_WIKI/printer_settings/basic information/printer_basic_information_advanced.md

 sqrt just makes the relationship between flow_coefficient and volume linear.

 Higher packing density -> more material extruded by single turn -> higher pellet_flow_coefficient -> treated as if a filament of larger diameter is being used.
 All other calculations remain the same for slicing.

+## Use 3rd-party print host

+Allow controlling BambuLab's printer through 3rd party print hosts.

+## Scan first layer

+Enable this to enable the camera on printer to check the quality of first layer.

 ## Disable set remaining print time